ctfs/write-ups-2016/tjctf-2016/doge1-30/README.md

 ## Write-up

 Upon close inspection the image contains a dog holding an object with very lightly colored text.
-Opening the image file in a basic image editor such as Paint.NET, Photoship, or Gimp and adjusting the contrast, saturation, and/or hue of the image would make the flag appear as `tjctf{th3_f0x_jump3d_0v3r_m3}`
+Opening the image file in a basic image editor such as Paint.NET, Photoshop, or Gimp and adjusting the contrast, saturation, and/or hue of the image would make the flag appear as `tjctf{th3_f0x_jump3d_0v3r_m3}`

 ## Other write-ups and resources